 1. What is Clinical Pilates?

+Clinical Pilates is also commonly referred to as Pilates physiotherapy, Pilates for rehabilitation, or Pilates for physical therapy.
 At North Shore Physio & Pilates, we have integrated gym-based rehabilitative exercises with principles from the Pilates Method to enable you improve your body awareness and movement control when exercising to increase your strength and flexibility.
 Absolute precision allows you to exercise your joints through a pain-free range and maintain stability as you work to strengthen the weak muscles in your body, either in isolation or as a whole with other muscles in functional or sports-related tasks.